eson15/SocialNetwork/README.md

 # SocialNetwork
-This is a simple project for simulating social network.
+This is a simple project for simulating social network.<br>
+Use Struts2 + Hibernate + Spring